Jabra Elite 10 Gen 2 Headphones Review

 Differences Between Sizes And Variants

 The Jabra Elite 10 Gen 2 come in five colors: 'Cocoa,' 'Denim,' 'Gloss Black,' 'Soft White,' and 'Titanium Black.'
 Our unit is 'Gloss Black' (see their label here).
-We expect all of these colorways to perform similarly, and if you come across another variant, let us know in the forums.
+We expect all of these colorways to perform similarly, and if you come across another variant, let us know in the comments.

 You have only a few other earbuds besides the Jabra Elite 10 Gen 2, like the Bowers & Wilkins Pi7 S2 True Wireless, which allow you to connect via the case to an analog or USB-C audio source and wirelessly transmit audio to the earbuds.
 However, while the Bowers & Wilkins earbuds are otherwise premium, their glaring downside is that their continuous and total battery life is much worse than the Jabra.
-The Jabra Elite 10 Gen 2 also have class-leading noise cancelling like the previous Jabra Elite 10 True Wireless, and besides the 'smart case' that comes with the 2nd Gen, the actual performance is very similar between both generations, except for minor changes like the upgraded mic performance on the 2nd Gen.
+The Elite 10 Gen 2 also have class-leading noise cancelling like the previous Jabra Elite 10, and besides the 'smart case' that comes with the 2nd Gen, the actual performance is very similar between both generations, except for minor changes like the upgraded mic performance on the 2nd Gen.

-For more options, check out the best noise cancelling earbuds, the best wireless Bluetooth earbuds, and the best sounding wireless earbuds.
+For more options, check out the best noise cancelling earbuds, the best wireless Bluetooth earbuds, and the best-sounding wireless earbuds.

 Sony WF-1000XM5 Truly Wireless

-Jabra Elite 8 Active Gen 2 True Wireless
+Jabra Elite 8 Active Gen 2

-Apple AirPods Pro (2nd generation) Truly Wireless
+Apple AirPods Pro 2

-+ Show more
+Show more

 Video